Written by

 KOSA was a candidate for inclusion in the 2024 end-of-year spending package, a common strategy used to advance significant bipartisan legislation without requiring a separate vote.
 However, KOSA was ultimately excluded from the final package, delaying its enactment.
 This setback can be attributed to a combination of factors, including intense lobbying from tech companies and concerns from digital rights advocates.
 Despite strong bipartisan support and growing public concern over online safety for children, KOSA must now navigate the legislative process independently or be reintroduced in future spending or supplemental bills.

-Will KOSA be effective?
+Will KOSA Be Effective?

 The current KOSA proposal, while a step in the right direction, falls short.
 Currently, the bill lacks significant penalties for non-compliance, which could weaken its impact.
 Without clear consequences, social media platform may deprioritize compliance, limiting the bill's ability to create safer online environments.